Perspectives on QCD, Topology and the Strong CP Problem: Topological charge in QCD

-It is well-known in the functional integral formulation of quantum field theories that contributions from arbitrarily ``rough" field configurations are dominant.
-These are not differentiable and are typically wildly oscillating in a non-differentiable way.
-So the functional integral, which is the means by which a classical theory is quantized, will be dominated by fields that are not sufficiently smooth for $Q$ to have integer values.
+It is well-known in the functional integral formulation of quantum field theories that contributions from arbitrarily ``rough" field configurations are dominant unless additional conditions on the gauge fields are added.
+The statement does not contradict the usefulness of semiclassical or smoothed descriptions of gauge fields; rather it highlights that the integer topological classification arises only after additional structure is imposed on the space of configurations.
+Rough fields are not differentiable and are typically wildly oscillating in a non-differentiable way.
+So the functional integral, which is the means by which a classical theory is quantized, will be dominated by fields that are not sufficiently smooth for $Q$ to have integer values unless additional constraints are imposed.
 Since $F\tilde F$ is gauge invariant and real, if it is integrable then $Q$ will exist and be a real number, $Q\in\mathbb{R}$.
 It will be gauge invariant up to gauge transformations that are topologically trivial.

 Smooth gauge transformations that are topologically trivial are those that correspond to a continuous \emph{smooth} deformation of the identity gauge transformation, $U(x)=I$ for all $x$.
 These are referred to as \emph{small gauge transformations} and are what leads to the standard definition of a gauge orbit.
 Conversely gauge transformations that are smooth but are not continuous smooth deformations of the identity, are referred to as \emph{large gauge transformations}.
 These transformations are \emph{topologically nontrivial} and change the topological charge $Q$ of a sufficiently smooth gauge field configuration from one integer to another, $Q \to Q'$.
 So large gauge transformations move gauge field configurations between gauge orbits.
 Large gauge transformations are nontrivial elements of the homotopy group $\pi_3(SU(3))$ and so can be classified according to a winding number,